dgruber/drmaa/README.md

 DRMAA job submission library for Go (#golang).
 Tested with Univa Grid Engine but should work also other resource manager / cluster scheduler.
-The "gestatus" library only works with Grid Engine.
+The "gestatus" library only works with Grid Engine (some values only available on Univa Grid Engine).

 ## Example ##